SavvyAS/awards.savvy.no/README.md

 # Savvy.no

-Source code for the Savvy.no website.
+Source code for the awards.savvy.no website.

 ## Getting Started